-Choose luxury Gower cottages, self catering holiday apartments or holiday homes in Swansea city and on the Gower Peninsula.
-You will find Swansea and Swansea Bay on the south coast of Wales.
-A large part of the region is bordered by the sea and heaps of holidaymakers book their self catering holidays early to take advantage of superb affordable getaways.
+Choose luxury Swansea Bay holiday cottages, self-catering holiday apartments or holiday homes.
+You will find Swansea Bay on the south coast of Wales.
+A large part of the region is bordered by the sea and heaps of holidaymakers book their self-catering holidays early to take advantage of superb affordable getaways.
 The Gower Peninsula forms part of the region, and holiday rentals in this area, which is renowned for its exceptional natural beauty are in huge demand.

 With mile upon mile of stunning coastline, Swansea Bay is a fantastic holiday location, and with Swansea sitting at the gateway to this amazing area, visitors can enjoy the delights of both city and countryside.
 As Wales’ second city, Swansea is a vibrant and dynamic place to visit, with plenty of world-class attractions, and the Gower, the first part of the UK to be... designated an Area of Outstanding Natural Beauty, is the perfect counterbalance to the buzz of the city.

 There are a number of fascinating museums in Swansea and around the Gower that are well worth a visit, including the National Waterfront Museum, the Gower Heritage Centre and Swansea Museum.
 More unusual museums include Swansea Bus Museum, 1940s Swansea Bay, and the Egypt Centre, located within Swansea University at Singleton Park.

 Another interesting attraction is Dylan Thomas’s Birthplace, at 5, Cwmdonkin Drive, in Uplands, Swansea.
 Here, you can tour the house where Thomas lived for more than 20 years, and see his bedroom, where he wrote much of his work.